 Once you have a clear idea of your healthcare needs and financial situation, you can narrow your plan options and compare benefits.
-You have through Dec.
-15, 2014, to enroll in a new health insurance plan and begin coverage on Jan.
-1, 2015.
-If you change your mind, you can switch plans until Feb.
-15, 2015, when open enrollment ends.
+You generally have through December 15 to enroll in a new health insurance plan and begin coverage on January 1.
+If you change your mind, you can switch plans until open enrollment ends.

 HealthCare.com quote